Stjørdalen Municipality

 Stjørdalen is a former municipality in the old Nordre Trondhjem county in Norway.
 The 2253 km2 municipality existed from 1838 until its dissolution in 1850.
-The municipality covered the whole Stjørdalen valley in what is now the municipalities of Stjørdal and Meråker in Trøndelag county.
+The municipality covered the whole Stjørdalen valley in what is now Stjørdal Municipality and Meråker Municipality in Trøndelag county.
 The administrative centre was located at Værnes where Værnes Church is located.

-History
+General information

-The municipality of Stjørdalen was established on 1 January 1838 (see formannskapsdistrikt).
-In 1850, the municipality of Stjørdalen was divided into Øvre Stjørdal (population: 5,100) and Nedre Stjørdal (population: 6,543).
+The parish of Stjørdalen was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1850, Stjørdalen Municipality was divided into Øvre Stjørdalen Municipality (population: 5,100), comprising the upper/inland half of the valley and Nedre Stjørdalen Municipality (population: 6,543), comprising the lower/coastal half of the valley.

 Name

 The municipality (originally the parish) is named after the Stjørdalen valley (Stjórardalr).
 The first element is the genitive case of the local river name Stjór (now called the Stjørdalselva river).
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".

+Churches

+The Church of Norway had one parish (sokn) within Stjørdalen Municipality.
+At the time of the municipal dissolution, it was part of the Stjørdalen prestegjeld and the Søndre Innherred prosti (deanery) in the Diocese of Nidaros.

+Geography

+The highest point in the municipality was the 1441.36 m tall mountain Fongen, located on the tripoint border between Stjørdalen Municipality, Selbu Municipality, and Tydal Municipality.

 Government

-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Stjørdalen Municipality was governed by a municipal council of directly elected representatives.
+The municipal council (Herredsstyret) of Stjørdalen was made up of representatives that were elected to four-year terms.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.